Conformal Prediction for Time-series Forecasting with Change Points: Introduction

-Our contributions are: \begin{itemize} \item We propose a new algorithm \textbf{C}onformal \textbf{P}rediction for \textbf{T}ime series with \textbf{C}hange points (CPTC) that utilizes state transition predictions to improve uncertainty quantification for time-series forecasts.
+\begin{itemize} \item We propose a new algorithm \textbf{C}onformal \textbf{P}rediction for \textbf{T}ime series with \textbf{C}hange points (CPTC) that utilizes state transition predictions to improve uncertainty quantification for time-series forecasts.
 Leveraging properties of a SDS model, CPTC consolidates multiple future forecasts to adaptively adjust its prediction intervals when underlying dynamics shift. \item We prove that CPTC achieves asymptotic valid coverage, \textit{without assumptions} on the data generation process or state transition model accuracy.
 When predicted state transitions align well with distribution shifts, CPTC can anticipate uncertainty and adapt faster. \item We show strong empirical results on 3 synthetic and 3 real-world datasets.
-Compared to online conformal prediction baselines, CPTC achieves more robust coverage with comparable prediction intervals sharpness (example in Figure \ref{fig:cov}), and is computationally light. \end{itemize}
+Compared to state-of-the-art CP baselines, CPTC achieves more robust coverage with comparable prediction intervals sharpness (example in Figure \ref{fig:cov}), and is computationally light. \end{itemize}